-- To deliver comprehensive mental health literacy and public health resources to Guard, Reserve, and those closest to them.
-Including: loved ones, commanders, NCO’s and community members through Give an Hour’s Campaign to Change Direction.
+- Deliver comprehensive mental health literacy and public health resources to Guard, Reserve, and those closest to them through Give an Hour’s Campaign to Change Direction.

-- To increase our network of volunteer mental health professionals who commit to providing no-cost face to face, telephonic, and telehealth mental health care to our Guard and Reserve members and their loved ones.
+- Increase our network of volunteer mental health professionals who commit to providing no-cost face to face, telephonic, and tele-health mental health care to our Guard and Reserve members and their loved ones.

-- To educate civilian mental health professionals, community organizations, and the general public on the unique aspects of Guard and Reserve and how they can contribute to the comprehensive community care available to serve the Guard and Reserve.
+- Educate civilian mental health professionals, community organizations, and the general public on the unique aspects of Guard and Reserve and how they can contribute to the comprehensive community care available to serve the Guard and Reserve.